gdhorne/cloud-computing-development-environment/README.md

 ## Cloud Computing Concepts

+**Mozilla Firefox v36 running on Ubuntu Linux 14.04**

+A course participant has reported issues with the Mozilla Firefox web browser running on Ubuntu Linux 14.04; when starting their virtual machine hosted by Koding.com the start-up process seemed to hang and never progress.
+After contacting Technical Support at Koding it was suggested Mozilla Firefox 36 might have been corrupted during installation or an add-on could be causing the issue.
+If you experience any issues with Mozilla Firefox, switch to Google Chrome.

 ### Development Environment Setup and Configuration

 In light of the nature of the Cloud Computing Concepts course a development environment provided as a platform-as-a-service (PaaS) by [Koding](https://koding.com) on their free-tier is recommended for those course participants preferring not to install development tools on their primary computer.